Polygamy Laws in Pakistan

 (1) No man, during the subsistence of an existing marriage, shall, except with the previous permission in writing of the Arbitration Council, contract another marriage, nor shall any such marriage contracted without such permission be registered under this Ordinance.

-(2) An application for permission under sub-section (1) shall be submitted to the Chairman in the prescribed manner, together with the prescribed fee and shall state the reasons for the proposed marriage, and whether the consent of existing wife or wives has been obtained thereto.
+(2) An application for permission under sub-section (1) shall be submitted to the Chairman in the prescribed manner, together with the prescribed fee, and shall state the reasons for the proposed marriage, and whether the consent of existing wife or wives has been obtained thereto.

-(3) On receipt of application under sub-section (2) the Chairman shall ask the applicant and his existing wife or Crl.
+(3) On receipt of the application under sub-section (2) the Chairman shall ask the applicant and his existing wife or Crl.
 P. No. 1252/2016 3 wives each to nominate a representative, and the Arbitration Council so constituted may, if satisfied that the proposed marriage is necessary and just, grant subject to such conditions, if any, as may be deemed fit, the permission applied for.

 (4) In deciding the application the Arbitration Council shall record its reasons for the decision and any party may, in the prescribed manner, within the prescribed period, and on payment of the prescribed fee, prefer an application for revision, to the collector concerned and his decision shall be final and shall not be called in question in any Court.